 Text-to-Image Generation#

 Firefly's text-to-image module generates images from natural language prompts with controls for aspect ratio, content type (photo vs. art), and visual intensity.
 The interface includes Style Reference (upload an image to match its aesthetic), Structure Reference (maintain the composition of a reference image), and Color & Tone controls.
-In our evaluation, Firefly produced clean, usable commercial imagery -- product shots, lifestyle scenes, abstract backgrounds -- consistently.
+Based on user reports, Firefly produces clean, usable commercial imagery -- product shots, lifestyle scenes, abstract backgrounds -- consistently.
 The FLUX.2 model from Black Forest Labs, now available in the Firefly web app, adds photorealistic detail and advanced text rendering that Firefly's native models previously struggled with.
 Results are predictable and brand-safe, though they lack the artistic flair of Midjourney's output for creative explorations.

 Generative Fill and Expand in Photoshop#